Y'ear 4 Life of LAB.. Sift! Blog 7

 Sift!
 "Give me Factions, Give me Fractions, but still give me Fiction!"
 Is the meaning behind all inventions in fiction tactical?
 In the Bible today... what is left after all the divisions, the sorting, and the inventions?

 How did the Goat become a Sheep?
+Let's roundup the takeaways.

-From a Sheep herder to a King of 2 Nations or Tribes of Israel, King David rises and rises through the wilderness experience to be Lamb of God.
+From a sheep herder to a king of 2 nations or tribes of Israel, king David rises and rises through the wilderness experience to be Lamb of God.
 When he first fought Goliath, David didn't stop to think, pray, or ask a single question.
 He never doubted his strength or the Lord's might.
 He took his sling and brought down a giant.
-Over the course of 6-Blogs in this Life of LAB Quick lab series, we've been watching the transformation.
+Over the course of 6-Blogs in this Life of LAB Quick Lab series, we've been watching the transformation.

 Now let's look at the distinctions between Goat and Sheep.

-As king David is dealt with brutally in the wilderness, we see more of the sheep that the Lord is calling forth.
-It's as if watching him come back home from being out in the fields.
-We can see the domestication that he undergoes as he collects his followers, and ends his clearing of the threshing floor in Samuel 30 with six hundred men.
-Take a look at the symbolism attached to the sheep.
+As king David is dealt with brutally in this impassable wilderness experience, we see more of the sheep that the Lord is calling forth.
+We are able to see the domestication that he undergoes as he collects his followers, and finalizes his clearing of the threshing floor in Samuel 30 with six hundred men.

 Remember to go within that you may go without.
 The God within you awaits you.
 Until our paths collide again, I wish you...
 Peace, Love, Life, and Complete Wholeness.